Preparing for the big day … and big week!

 NATURE

-Now that you know about the required CCO office visit, you can consider a planning into the day a healing and refreshing pause outdoors.
-Timing depends on your geography: if it’s better to knock out the CCO office first, or if there’s a beautiful place to walk outdoors somewhere along the drive home.
-Don’t stress to make a field trip out of it.
+Now that you know about the required CCO office visit, consider making some time in the day for a healing and refreshing pause outdoors.
+Timing depends on your geography: maybe it’s better to knock out the CCO office first, or maybe there’s a beautiful place to walk outdoors somewhere along the drive home.
+Don’t stress about making a field trip out of it; just pick a place to pause and breathe and savor this transition.

 HOUSING